 At the Office

-An office baby shower can be convenient.
+An office baby shower can be convenient for co-workers.
 However, office showers need to follow company policy, and reservations may be needed to ensure a room is not being used.

 Unique Local Attraction